On the Flexibility Potential of a Swiss Distribution Grid: Opportunities and Limitations: Conclusion

 \section{Conclusion}

 In this paper, we study the aggregated flexibility potential of distribution grids on the real grid of Walenstadt, a municipality in Eastern Switzerland.
 We demonstrate that incorporating devices such as heat pumps and PV systems significantly expands the FFOR.
 Aggregating these devices can yield a flexibility gain comparable to that of large-scale battery energy storage systems.
 In view of the current impetus to integrate more PVs at the household level and to replace old heating systems with heat pumps, this finding has profound implications for the Swiss energy system.
 As more and more such devices find their way into the grid, the flexibility potential of distribution grids is expected to grow considerably.
 However, we also show that distribution grid flexibility is not symmetric or constant, but time-varying and dependent on the season.
 In fact, there are times with considerably less flexibility potential.
 Furthermore, simulations of future scenarios reveal that aggregated flexibility does not increase linearly or monotonically with higher levels of heat pump penetration.
 This nonlinearity is primarily due to the overloading of individual feeders, underscoring the significant impact of grid topology and network constraints on the overall aggregated flexibility potential.
+These findings, which showcase the potential of small-scale flexibility and demonstrate the limitations imposed by temporal variability and grid constraints, provide vital real-world insights for both distribution and transmission grid operators to inform the design of flexibility strategies.

-Future research will further examine the trade-offs between using device-level flexibility to defer grid reinforcement and pursuing strategic reinforcement to increase distribution grid flexibility.
+While this study quantifies a technical upper-bound for aggregated flexibility, it does not investigate the impact of individual customer behavior or demand response mechanisms.
+Furthermore, integrating these results into real-time operation requires treating flexible assets within a closed-loop environment.
+This necessitates the continuous re-evaluation of aggregated flexibility, which will be further explored in upcoming projects.
+Future research will also examine the trade-offs between using device-level flexibility to defer grid reinforcement and pursuing strategic reinforcement to increase distribution grid flexibility.